 There is no mandatory data retention law in Brazil.
-In fact, the country has approved General Data Protection Law to legally protect the privacy of users and demand companies to demand to these regulations.
+In fact, the country has approved General Data Protection Law to legally protect the privacy of users and demand companies to demand these regulations.

 This is a very positive step that was much needed for a long time.
-Companies will no longer have full reign to do access and use private information of customers however they want, without worrying about their consent.
+Companies will no longer have full reign to do access and use the private information of customers however they want, without worrying about their consent.

 Nonetheless, it is still important for people to take measures for boosting their own privacy online and they will need a VPN for that.

-The combination of legal protection of user data as well as individual initiatives towards privacy-affirming online behavior will certainly improve the overall online privacy situation of Brazil in the times to come.
+The combination of the legal protection of user data as well as individual initiatives towards privacy-affirming online behavior will certainly improve the overall online privacy situation of Brazil in the times to come.

-Brazil has a history with imposing restrictions on social media platforms and apps like WhatsApp and Facebook.
+Brazil has a history of imposing restrictions on social media platforms and apps like WhatsApp and Facebook.
 During the elections in 2018, 100,000 WhatsApp accounts were banned to maintain political conformity and silence dissent.

 The government has also expressed concerns that ISPs must follow orders to impose blocks on the internet as the government sees fit.
-These state of affairs are common in Brazil and – in all likelihood – are likely to continue to restrict the freedom of online space in the country for the foreseeable future.
+These states of affairs are common in Brazil and – in all likelihood – are likely to continue to restrict the freedom of online space in the country for the foreseeable future.

 Staying safe over public Wi-Fi

-Public Wi-Fi hotspots in places like cafes, airports, malls etc. are unsafe in Brazil because these are easy access points for cybercriminals to exploit.
+Public Wi-Fi hotspots in places like cafes, airports, malls, etc. are unsafe in Brazil because these are easy access points for cybercriminals to exploit.
 In 2016, hackers set up fake Wi-Fi spots in Rio Galeão Airport to steal user data.
 Since public Wi-Fi is usually an open-access network without any password protection or sophisticated encryption, hackers take advantage of these to prey on easy targets and perpetrate data breach attacks.